AI45Lab/DataElf/README.md

 ## Pi

 Project Pi settings live in `.pi/settings.json`, `.pi/agent/models.json`, and `pi-harness.config.json`. `pi-harness.config.json` belongs to `@quarkos/pi-fusion` and is resolved from the configured Pi working directory.

+DataElf selects the Explorer model through `explorer.pi.model` (for example, `boyuerich-openai/deepseek-v4-pro`).
+Pi owns the provider registry, endpoint, protocol, and model metadata in `.pi/agent/models.json`; credentials should be supplied through the local `env` mapping (for example, `OPENAI_API_KEY`) and referenced by the provider configuration. `.pi/settings.json` supplies Pi's fallback provider/model only when DataElf does not pass an explicit model.

 `explorer.pi.log_mode` can be `quiet`, `summary`, or `raw`.
 Raw JSON events are always saved to `logs/pi_events.jsonl`; terminal verbosity does not change the artifact contract.